pantor/ruckig/README.md

 OutputParameter<DynamicDOFs> output {6};
 ```

+This switches the default Vector from the `std::array` to the dynamic `std::vector` type.
 However, we recommend to keep the template parameter when possible: First, it has a performance benefit of a few percent.
 Second, it is convenient for real-time programming due to its easier handling of memory allocations.
 When using dynamic degrees of freedom, make sure to allocate the memory of all vectors beforehand.

 ### Custom Vector Types